CPAP Equipment: Comfort & Cleaning

 C-Flex vs. Traditional CPAP: Brown University Study

-cpaptalk.com Interview, C-Flex in the Remstar Pro and Remstar Auto
+Cpaptalk.com Interview, C-Flex in the Remstar Pro and Remstar Auto

-C-Flex+ is an improved pressure relief technology over the previous C-Flex technology.
+- C-Flex+ is an improved pressure relief technology over the previous C-Flex technology.
 Like C-Flex, C-Flex+ reduces the pressure at the beginning of exhalation.
 Like A-Flex, C-Flex+ softens the pressure transition from inhalation to exhalation to provide additional comfort in fixed-CPAP mode.

 C-Flex+ Easy Breathing Technology Visual Graph

-A-Flex is a form of exhalation relief which helps the air pressure from an APAP machine mirror a person's breathing.
+- A-Flex is a form of exhalation relief which helps the air pressure from an APAP machine mirror a person's breathing.
 Like C-Flex, A-Flex provides flow-based pressure relief at the beginning of exhalation.
 Like Bi-Flex, A-Flex softens the pressure transition from inhalation to exhalation to provide additional comfort in an auto-CPAP mode.

 A-Flex Easy Breathing Technology Visual Graph

-Bi-Flex is a feature that makes breathing back against CPAP pressure easier to do.
+- Bi-Flex is a feature that makes breathing back against CPAP pressure easier to do.
 Bi-Flex pressure relief technology offers pressure relief at the transition from exhalation to inhalation, at the transition from inhalation to exhalation, and during exhalation to make BiPAP therapy more like natural breathing.

 Bi-Flex Easy Breathing Technology Visual Graph

-EPR (Expiratory Pressure Relief) is a pressure relief feature developed by ResMed.
+- EPR (Expiratory Pressure Relief) is a pressure relief feature developed by ResMed.
 EPR reduces pressure during exhalation in order to make breathing more comfortable.
 Easy-Breathe technology applies a smooth waveform that helps make breathing feel more natural.

 EPR with Easy Breath Manufacturer Fact Sheet

 There are a few ways to keep from getting tangled up in your CPAP tubing.
 Try running your CPAP hose behind the headboard of your bed.
-There are also several types of suspension systems we carry here at CPAP.com.
+Also, there are several types of suspension systems we carry here at CPAP.com.
 You can see the different types of Hose Management Systems under our Comfort & Cleaning section.
-An example of a hose management system, the CPAP Hose Lift System, is shown below.
+One example is the HoseBuddy Tangle Free CPAP Hose Suspension System:

-Sleeping on your side or stomach is preferable to sleeping on your back because sleeping on your back worsens all forms of sleep-disordered breathing.
-However, sleeping on your side or stomach can present problems to CPAP therapy.
+- Sleeping on your side or stomach is preferable to sleeping on your back because sleeping on your back worsens all forms of sleep-disordered breathing.
+However, sleeping on your side or stomach can present problems with CPAP therapy.
 Both positions can put pressure on one side of your mask increasing your leak rate.
 Your options are to (1) try a mask that other side sleepers like (2) try bed pillows made for CPAP users.